AbdomenAtlas-8K: Annotating 8,000 CT Volumes for Multi-Organ Segmentation in Three Weeks: Introduction

-To overcome the deficiency of the conventional annotation method---which involves manually annotating each volume, slice, and voxel---we propose an efficient method to enable rapid organ annotation across numerous CT volumes.
+To overcome the deficiency of the conventional annotation method---which involves manually annotating each volume, slice, and voxel---we propose an efficient method to enable rapid organ annotation across enormous CT volumes.
 The efficiency has been demonstrated on 15 datasets and 8,448 abdominal CT volumes (1.2~TB in total).
-Our method enables high-quality, per-voxel annotations for eight organs and anatomical structures in all the CT volumes in three weeks (5 days per week; 8 hours per day), justified in~\S\ref{sec:interactive_annotation}.
-The constructed dataset is named \ourdataset\ and its detailed statistics can be found in~\figureautorefname~\ref{fig:dataset_statistics}(b).
-The conventional annotation methods~\cite{landman2017multiatlas,gibson2018automatic,heller2021state,luo2021word,bilic2023liver} would take up to 1,600 weeks (30.8 years) to complete the task\footnote{Trained annotators annotate abdominal organs at a rate of 30--60 minutes per organ per 3D CT volume reported by Park~\etal~\cite{park2020annotated}.}
+Our method enables high-quality, per-voxel annotations for eight organs and anatomical structures in all the CT volumes in three weeks (5 days per week; 8 hours per day), justified in~\S\ref{sec:dataset_construction}.
+The constructed dataset is named \ourdataset, and its detailed statistics can be found in~\figureautorefname~\ref{fig:dataset_statistics}.
+As a comparison, the conventional annotation methods~\cite{landman2017multiatlas,gibson2018automatic,heller2021state,luo2021word,bilic2023liver} would take up to 1,600 weeks (30.8 years) to complete such a task\footnote{Trained annotators annotate abdominal organs at a rate of 30--60 minutes per organ per three-dimensional CT volume reported by Park~\etal~\cite{park2020annotated}.
+We have also conducted a reader study to estimate the annotation time for each CT volume in our dataset, detailed in Appendix~\tableautorefname~\ref{tab:annotation_time}.}.

-Our key innovation is that, rather than time-consuming annotating organs voxel by voxel, we leverage existing data and incomplete labels in an assembly of 14 public datasets~\cite{liu2023clip,kang2021data} and a large-scale, in-house dataset~\cite{xia2022felix}.
+Our key innovation is that rather than time-consuming annotating organs voxel by voxel, we leverage existing data and incomplete labels from an assembly of 16 public datasets.
 AI models are trained on the labeled part of data and generate predictions for a large number of unlabeled parts of data.
-We then actively refine the model predictions by only selecting the most silent part of the regions for annotators to correct.
+We then actively revise the model predictions by only selecting the most salient part of the regions for annotators to correct.
 Moreover, our study provides a taxonomy of common errors made by AI algorithms and annotators.
-This taxonomy minimizes error duplication and augments data diversity, ensuring the sustainability of continuous refinement of AI algorithms and organ annotations.
-Our novel interactive segmentation procedure involves only one trained annotator, three AI models, and commercial software (Pair\footnote{\href{https://aipair.com.cn/}{https://aipair.com.cn/}}).
+This taxonomy minimizes error duplication and augments data diversity, ensuring the sustainability of continuous revision of AI algorithms and organ annotations.
+Our novel active learning procedure involves only one trained annotator, three AI models, and commercial software (Pair\footnote{We purchased a license from \href{https://aipair.com.cn/}{Pair}.
+Alternatively, we also used open-source \href{https://monai.io/label.html}{MONAI Label} for annotation.}).
 After the procedure, annotators confirm the annotation of all the CT volumes by visual inspection.
+A large-scale, but private, dataset~\cite{xia2022felix,xia2022ai} is used for external validation.